Mortgage Refinance Guide for Washington Homeowners

 It makes sense when it helps you move closer to your financial goals.

-Here are some common reasons homeowners refinance:
+Here are some common reasons Washington homeowners refinance:

 Lowering Your Interest Rate

-If you bought at 6.75% (or higher), you may be evaluating whether today’s rates create an opportunity.
+If you bought at 6.75% or higher, you may be evaluating whether today’s rates create an opportunity.

 👉 Read: I Bought My Home at 6.75% — Should I Refinance?